 Callie rushed over and gave her a tight squeeze, her wavy hair brushing against Wren's cheek.
 "Happy birthday, Wren!"
 Then she hurried over to do the same to Rose.

 The tall, blonde boy raised his hands at her.
 “Air hug,” he said, passing her by without contact.

-“Thanks,” Wren said, distractedly watching Albus' friend shake the soot out of his hair.
+“Thanks,” Wren said, distractedly as he shook the soot out of his hair.

 Had it really been six whole weeks?

 Wren stood motionless as the room threatened to spin.
 Images came rushing at her out of nowhere, a grassy hill, and clouds above her moving at an accelerated pace.
 She involuntarily ducked as glasses clinked together across the room.
 She tried to slow her breathing, concentrate on where she was, but she was overwhelmed with a detached floating sensation, like she was somehow separated from the things happening around her.
 She tried to focus on the people in the room, hoping that whatever this was would go away.

 Off to her right, Rose was whispering to Callie and James, while Scorpius pretended to listen in.

 Albus ignored the group behind him.
 "Birthday hug?”
 He blew the hair out of his eyes.